awsdocs/amazon-ecs-developer-guide/doc_source/basic-service-params.md

    1. For **Deployment type**, choose whether your service uses a rolling update deployment or a blue/green deployment using AWS CodeDeploy\.
 For more information, see [Amazon ECS Deployment types](deployment-types.md)\.

-   1. If you selected the blue/green deployment type, complete the following steps:
+   1. For blue/green deployments, complete the following steps:

-      1. For **Deployment configuration** choose the deployment configuration to use for the service\.
-This determines how traffic is shifted when your task set is updated\.
+      1. For **Deployment configuration** choose how traffic is shifted when your task set is updated\.
 For more information, see [Blue/Green deployment with CodeDeploy](deployment-type-bluegreen.md)

       1. For **Service role for CodeDeploy** choose the IAM service role for AWS CodeDeploy\.
 For more information, see [Amazon ECS CodeDeploy IAM Role](codedeploy_IAM_role.md)

-1. \(Optional\) If you selected the EC2 launch type and the `REPLICA` service type, for **Task Placement**, you can specify how tasks are placed using task placement strategies and constraints\.
-Choose from the following options\.
-For more information, see [Amazon ECS task placement](task-placement.md)\.
+1. \(Optional\) If you selected the EC2 launch type and the `REPLICA` service type, for **Task Placement**, select how tasks are placed using task placement strategies and constraints\.
    + **AZ Balanced Spread** \- Distribute tasks across Availability Zones and across container instances in the Availability Zone\.
    + **AZ Balanced BinPack** \- Distribute tasks across Availability Zones and across container instances with the least available memory\.
    + **BinPack** \- Distribute tasks based on the least available amount of CPU or memory\.